jent-ly/summarizer/README.md

 A Chrome extension to summarize any web page, easily, effectively and enjoyably!

-### Personal setup
+### Personal use setup

-Currently we're leverating an external text summarization API.
+Currently Summarizer leverages an external text summarization API hosted on Mashape.

 1. Go to the API at https://market.mashape.com/textanalysis/text-summarization
 1. Sign up to consume the API